 Here at Sense, we’re hungry for the best data we can get about your devices.
-We’re constantly on the lookout for additional data sets that can help make Sense’s device detection smarter, faster and more reliable.
-As part of this, we’re developing features that can let our power users participate in training our machine learning algorithms.
+We’re constantly on the lookout for additional data sets that can help improve Sense’s device detection.

-We recently released version 1.7 of the Sense app in which we’ve introduced a powerful new data collection tool called Network Device Identification (NDI).
+In March of 2017, we released version 1.7 of the Sense app in which we introduced a new data collection tool called Network Device Identification (NDI).
+Since then, NDI has enabled us to release integrations with Philips Hue and Amazon's Alexa, and it's a critical link to many more integrations in the future !

-Alongside this work, Sense’s data science team remains 100% focused on improving device detection based on the energy signal data that the Sense hardware monitors today.
-Think of NDI as an additional data set that will help us understand the energy signal data; the Robin to your energy’s Batman.
+Alongside this work, Sense's data science team remains 100% focused on improving device detection based on the energy signal data that the Sense hardware monitors today.
+Think of NDI as an additional data set that will help us understand the energy signal data.

-You probably won’t notice anything right away.
+We have released NDI-based models for some connected televisions, just be sure Sense is connected to the same local network, and NDI is enabled.
+Depending on what make/model television you have, you may not see your television connected.
 However, this information will help connect the dots between dozens of other important clues that Sense is looking at to detect devices.
-The more users who enable this feature, the more data we’ll have to work with, and the faster device detection will become!
+The more users who enable this feature, the more data we’ll have to work with, improving device detection for everyone!

 Well thanks for asking!
 Here are some more great questions that have come in from our users.